Take Analytics On the Go With Mobile Dashboards

 - Save the dashboard to save your new layout.

 Remember how you customized your desktop layout?
 You can customize your mobile layout, too!
-By changing the number of columns and choosing your widgets and their placement, you can create a whole new layout that looks great on a small screen.
+By choosing your widgets and their placement, you can create a whole new layout that looks great on a small screen.

 The mobile layout we just created doesn’t use screen space very effectively.
 To save you from a seemingly endless amount of scrolling, let’s move some things around.
 Don’t worry—any changes you make to your mobile layout won’t affect your other layouts.
 Let’s get started.

 - Laura decided that her sales team won’t need to access the table via their smartphones.
 You’ll need to delete the table from your mobile layout using a few steps: first, click the table, then click .
-Repeat this step for the “Details” text widget and their white container widget.
 Don’t worry—if you delete a widget from your layout, you can always add it back later.
 We’ll show you how in a bit.

 To show the key metrics first, move their container widget above the chart